 Disposable diapers have become such a common product of convenience in our busy lifestyles that the vast majority of parents don’t think twice about throwing yet another box of diapers into their shopping carts.
 Everybody uses disposable diapers.
-It’s not a big deal… What’s there to think about?
+It’s not a big deal… What’s there to think about?!

 Well, here’s one thing to think about:

-It’s probably just a rumor, but I’ve heard that when 2157 rolls by, the whole planet will be covered in trash.
+It could be a rumor, but I’ve heard that when 2157 rolls by, the whole planet will be covered in trash.

 If you’re trying to do fast math, I’ll wait…

-Realistically, sure, it may not be 2157 exactly.
+OK.
+You crunched the numbers and you won’t be here anymore.
+But your great-great-great-grandchildren might…?
+Sure it may not be 2157 exactly.
 But with our wasteful ways, one day it WILL happen.
-Give or take, I would say that a healthy estimate of how many diapers kids go through until potty trained is around 7,000 per child.
+Give or take, I’d say that each child goes through about 7,000 diapers until potty trained.
 Can you imagine the size of that pile?
-And it’s not just the sheer mass of used diapers that poses a serious issue, it’s also the millions of tons of untreated waste just sitting around.
+And it’s not just the mass of used diapers that we need to worry about.
+It’s also the millions of tons of untreated waste just sitting around.

-Another thing worth of consideration is:
+Another thing worth considering is:

 The diapers you use will be in direct contact with your baby’s skin for 24/7 for the next 2-3 years.
 Perhaps even longer.